kshashov/vaadin-compose/README.md

 framework.

 In general, the programmers just need to declare UI using widgets structure.
 Widgets are the building blocks of a app’s user interface, and each widget is an immutable declaration of part of the user interface.
+As with Flutter, widgets here are just configurations, so they have nothing to do with the rendering (Vaadin) side.
+Just the opposite to widgets there is an elements hierarchy that is intended to create and update Vaadin Components according to widgets hierarchy.

 ### Rendering

-As with Flutter, widgets here are just configurations, so they don't work with render (Vaadin) side.
-Just the opposite to widgets there is a Elements hierarchy that is intended to create and update Vaadin Components according to widgets hierarchy.

 Shortly, the first rendering is performed in the following way:

-1. The `build(BuildContext)` widget's methods are invoked to build widgets structure.
+1. The `build(BuildContext)` Widget's methods are invoked recursively to build Widgets tree.
-   * For each widgets the BuildContext nodes are created.
-In result, the BuildContext tree has exactly the same structure as widgets tree has.
-Each BuildContext has Element instance that has been created by `createElement` widget method so BuildContext tree will be mentioned as Element tree in the following notes
+   * For each Widget the BuildContext nodes are created.
+In result, the BuildContext tree has exactly the same structure as Widgets tree has.
+Each BuildContext has Element instance that has been created by `createElement` Widget method so BuildContext tree will be mentioned as an *Element tree* in the following notes
 2. Each Element creates and configures Vaadin Component instances.
 Some of the Elements do nothing here and just propagate Component from nested Elements.
 3. After the entire Element tree is rendered the rendered Component from root Element can be added to the target page.

 #### RenderWidget

-Some of the widgets are inherited from `RenderWidget`. it means that their Elements are intended to generate Vaadin Components according to widget's properties: `Button`, `Container`, `DataTable`, `TreeDataTable`, `Details`, `Dialog` , `Label`, `SplitLayout`, `Text`.
+Some of the Widgets are inherited from `RenderWidget`. it means that their Elements are intended to generate Vaadin Components according to Widget's properties: `Button`, `Container`, `DataTable`, `TreeDataTable`, `Details`, `Dialog` , `Label`, `SplitLayout`, `Text`.

-The other widgets are generally interited from `StatelessWidget` and `StatefulWidget` classes.
+The other Widgets are generally interited from `StatelessWidget` and `StatefulWidget` classes.
 It means that their Elements just propagate already rendered Vaadin Component from nested Elements: `Conditional`, `Details`, `HasDialog`, `ListView`, `Provider`, `StreamConsumer`, `Table`.

-The full widgets list can be found in the `io.github.kshashov.vaadincompose.widget.components` [package] (src/main/kotlin/io/github/kshashov/vaadincompose/widget/components).
+The full Widgets list can be found in the `io.github.kshashov.vaadincompose.widget.components` [package] (src/main/kotlin/io/github/kshashov/vaadincompose/widget/components).

 ### Further updating

 This is what a separate Element tree is needed for.

-The framework introduces two major classes of widget: stateful and stateless widgets.
-Many widgets have no mutable
+The framework introduces two major classes of Widget: Stateful and Stateless Widgets.
+Many Widgets have no mutable
 state: they don’t have any properties that are changed over time.
-These widgets subclass `StatelessWidget`.
-However, if the widget properties need to change based on user interaction or other factors, the `StatefulWidget` should be used as a base class.
+These Widgets subclass `StatelessWidget`.
+However, if the Widget properties need to change based on user interaction or other factors, the `StatefulWidget` should be used as a base class.

 #### StatefulWidget

-For example, if a widget has a counter that increments whenever the user taps a button, then the value of the counter is the state for that widget.
-When that value changes, the widget needs to be rebuilt to update its part of the UI.
-These widgets subclass `StatefulWidget`, and (because the widget itself is immutable) they store mutable state in a separate class that subclasses `WidgetState`.
+For example, if a Widget has a counter that increments whenever the user taps a button, then the value of the counter is the state for that Widget.
+When that value changes, the Widget needs to be rebuilt to update its part of the UI.
+These Widgets subclass `StatefulWidget`, and (because the Widget itself is immutable) they store mutable state in a separate class that subclasses `WidgetState`.
 Stateful Widgets don't have a build method; instead, their user interface is built through their `WidgetState` object.